 Where do the meteors come from?
 Although meteors are sometimes called ‘shooting stars,’ they have nothing to do with stars.
 Instead, they are strictly a solar system phenomenon.
 Around this time every year, our planet Earth crosses the orbital path of a mysterious object called 3200 Phaethon, which might be an asteroid or a burnt-out comet orbiting our sun.
 Debris from this object burns up in the Earth’s upper atmosphere to give us the annual Geminid meteor shower.
 The moderately fast Geminids slice through the Earth’s atmosphere at some 35 kilometers – or 22 miles – per second.

 Bottom line: Find a dark sky to watch a seasonal attraction, the Geminid shower.
-It peaks on the night of December 13, 2016 (morning of December 14), but the nights before and after will feature some Geminid meteors as well.
-Even though the full moon will obscure this year’s production, we still expect some Geminid meteors to add to the holiday lighting!
+It peaks on the night of December 13, 2017 (morning of December 14), but the nights before and after will feature some Geminid meteors as well.
+Watch the Geminid meteors add to this year’s holiday lighting!